berryweinst/ECoG/README.md

 # ECoG

-This is a code for processing and correlating between ECoG signal and resnet50 (or ant other topology feature maps)
+This is a code for processing and correlating between ECoG signal and resnet50 (or other topologies feature maps)